alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

   var weatherForecast; function init() {weatherForecast = new getWeather(document.getElementById('forecast')}
 </script>
 ```
-The **GetMyWeather API** must be initalized once per web session to establish a connection between the host server and the GetMyWeather server.
+The **GetMyWeather API** must be initiated once per web session to establish a connection between the host server and the GetMyWeather server.

 #### Calling the getWeather method
 ```html